ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 * to give out IP addresses in the range 192.168.100.100-192.168.100.199, and
 * to also notify clients to use it (192.168.100.1) as a default gateway (DHCP option 3),
 * to also notify clients to use it (192.168.100.1) as the nameserver for DNS queries (DHCP option 6).
+* to only bind to the interface on which it is listening for incoming connections (`eth1`)

 Restart the `dnsmasq` service to load the new configuration: